Contents

 Companies must be cautious with the claims they make, especially concerning Net Zero and Carbon Neutral ambitions and targets.
 For more details on what these terms mean and when they should not be used, companies can refer to the Net Zero roadmap.

 It is important to recognise that emissions reporting will become increasingly stringent over time.
-Standards are improving, emissions factors and reporting methods are being updated, and legislation on Scope 3 emissions is approaching.
+Standards are improving, emissions factors and reporting methods are being updated, and legislation on Scope 3 emissions is approaching with the new Australian Sustainability Reporting Standards (ASRS).
 Emissions reporting should be approached with the same rigor as financial reporting, acknowledging that it is an ongoing journey.

 With the growing scrutiny, companies might also consider whether to obtain external assurance on their emissions estimates.
 This will likely become a requirement in the future, and planning and budgeting for it now is a prudent first step.